ylyu-fly/labwebsite/content/sections/section5.md

 <span style="color: #e59f05;">**Spring, 2026**</span>

+April 17 | Congrats to Anton for presenting his research at the Life Sciences Undergraduate Research Conference!

+<br><br>

+April 14 | Today we unfortunately have to say farewell to Joel Villa, our esteemed lab technician, as he transitions to a second degree program at the Rutgers-School of Health Professions in Newark.
+He was a valuable member of the research team, a wonderful instructor to the undergraduates, and a great person to talk to.
+Best of luck to your future!!

+<br><br>

+April 2 | Huge congrats to Madison for successfully defending her honors thesis!
+It was a long journey, but you finally made it through!
+Cheers!!

+<br><br>

 February 6 | Congrats to Madison for representing our lab at the Really Awesome Data Discussion!

 <img src="img/section5-radd1.jpg" width="45%">